anishsingh20/Learning-k8s-for-CKA/README.md

 kubectl create service clusterip redis --tcp=6379:6379 --dry-run=client -o yaml

 ```

-(This will not use the pods labels as selectors, instead it will assume selectors as app=redis.
-You cannot pass in selectors as an option.
-So it does not work very well if your pod has a different label set.
-So generate the file and modify the selectors before creating the service)

 Create a Service named nginx of type NodePort to expose pod nginx's port 80 on port 30080 on the nodes: